Base Institution - The Cancer Consortium institution employing PATS user.

 Registration - The notification of the accrual of a subject onto a study.
 (Please note that PATS is not a patient registration system.
 It is a system to enable the Consortium to report summary information to the NCI and other funding agencies.)

 Subject's Unique Study Number - Unique number assigned to the patient.
 For FHCRC patients, this would be the subject's FHCRC assigned UPN (Universal Person Number) number.
 For industry-sponsored studies, this would be the subject number assigned by the sponsor.
-For cooperative group studies, this would be the group study number.
+For NCTN studies, this would be the group study number.
 For investigator-initiated studies, this would be the "tracking" number used to identify subjects on the study.